Portuguese Macau: Second World War

-Despite Macau's neutrality, the seaplane port existing at the time was bombed, an.alleged accident, and the islands of Lapa, Dom João and Montanha were occupied by the Japanese Army.
-The consequences of the Second World War in Macau were limited to overpopulation and the lack of imported goods, of which food was the most urgent, and caused thousands of deaths.
-After World War II, Macau's population began to decline due to the return of many Chinese refugees to their homeland.
+Despite Macau's neutrality, a seaplane port was bombed, allegedly by accident, and the islands of Lapa, Dom João and Montanha were occupied by the Japanese Army.
+The consequences of the war for Macau were limited to overpopulation and the lack of imported goods, of which food was the most urgent, and caused thousands of deaths.
+After the war, Macau's population began to decline due to the return of many Chinese refugees.

-However, in 1946, Gabriel Maurício Teixeira was removed from Macau and, later, dismissed as Governor of Macau, due to strong pressure exerted by the Chinese authorities, who accused him of having collaborated with the Japanese during the Second World War.
+In 1946, Teixeira was removed from Macau and, later, dismissed as Governor, due to strong pressure exerted by the Chinese authorities, who accused him of having collaborated with the Japanese during the war.

-1945–1974
+Post-war Macau and Carnation Revolution

-In 1945, after the end of extraterritorial rights in China, the Nationalists called for the liquidation of foreign control over Hong Kong and Macau, but they were too preoccupied in the civil war with the Communists to fulfil their goals.The 12-3 incident occurred in 1966, when demonstrations against Portuguese rule were held.
+In 1945, after the end of extraterritorial rights in China, the Nationalists called for the liquidation of foreign control over Hong Kong and Macau, but they were too preoccupied in the civil war with the Communists to fulfil their goals.
+Following massive anti-Portuguese demonstrations in 1966 which would be known as the 12-3 incident, Portuguese sovereignty was severely diminished, thus leading to de facto Chinese suzerainty over the territory.

-From the Carnation Revolution until 1999

-After the 1974 revolution in Portugal, a decolonisation policy paved the way for Macau's retrocession to the People's Republic of China (PRC).
+After the 1974 Carnation Revolution in Portugal, a decolonisation policy paved the way for Macau's retrocession to the People's Republic of China (PRC).
 Portugal offered to withdraw from Macau in late 1974, but China declined in favour of a later time because it sought to preserve international and local confidence in Hong Kong, which was still under British rule.
 In January 1975, Portugal recognised the mainland's PRC instead of rump ROC in Taiwan as the sole government of China.
 On 17 February 1976, the Portuguese parliament passed the Organic Statute of Macau, which called it a "territory under Portuguese administration".
 This term was also put in Portugal's 1976 constitution, replacing Macau's designation as an overseas province.
 Unlike previous constitutions, Macau was not included as an integral part of Portuguese territory.
 The 1987 Sino-Portuguese Joint Declaration called Macau a "Chinese territory under Portuguese administration".

-The transfer of sovereignty
+Transfer of sovereignty

-The granting of full sovereignty to the People's Republic of China was transferred in a ceremony on 20 December 1999.

-The transfer of Macau's sovereignty between Portugal and China took place in the early hours of the morning of December 20, 1999, as foreseen in the Joint Declaration, after many years of negotiations and preparations.
+The transfer of full sovereignty to the People's Republic of China was performed in a ceremony on 20 December 1999, in the early hours of the morning, according to the Joint Declaration, after many years of negotiations and preparations.

-It was two years after Hong Kong's transfer of sovereignty; Macau had a smoother process than Hong Kong's, with no notable political clashes between the two governments during diplomatic negotiations, nor social unrest, unlike in Hong Kong, whose population has a more demanding and participatory tradition.